-- temporary beach landing facility (BLF) to supply and offload a large-size equipment during the OPFC construction period; - construction Camp to accommodate construction personnel; - OPF Compression facility.
+- temporary beach landing facility (BLF) to supply and offload a large-size equipment during the OPFC construction period; - a construction camp to provide accommodation for personnel employed in construction work; - OPF compression facility.

 Figure 1.
-OPF large scale map
+OPF large scale map.

-2.2 Project implementation area
+2.2 Project Implementation Area

-The OPF Inlet Compression Facility will be constructed close to the OPF within the Nogliki Urban District of Sakhalin Oblast which is located along the north-eastern coast of Sakhalin Island.
+The OPF Compression Facility will be constructed close to the OPF within the Nogliki Urban District of Sakhalin Oblast which is located along the north-eastern coast of Sakhalin Island.